By Thea Babington-Stitt published

-When wallpapering a bedroom, keep things as restful as possible, so don’t choose too small of a repeat or it will be distracting.
-Similarly, steer away from enlivening colors like yellows and reds as they will be too stimulating to allow for a good night’s rest.
+When planning bedroom wallpaper ideas, keep things as restful as possible, so don’t choose too small of a repeat or it will be distracting.
+Similarly, steer away from enlivening colors like yellows and reds, as they will be too stimulating to allow for a good night’s rest.

-13. Choose textured wallpaper to add interest to a bedroom
+12. Choose textured wallpaper ideas to add interest to a bedroom

 Kids’ rooms are somewhere you can have the ultimate in fun in decorating.

 There are really no rules when it comes to kids' room ideas.
 However, it’s recommended to steer away from decorating with stimulating colors, as children can be hard enough to put to bed as it is.

 One children's bedroom wallpaper technique that works well is choosing a plain color wallcovering with one striking, mural-like image.
 As well as looking sweet, the benefit here is that, redecorating as they grow up and tastes change, it’s easier to repaper or paint the wall bearing the image.

 We tried Instant's new Dual Basket air fryer – here's why we love this appliance